TheochemUI/eOn/docs/source/user_guide/hyperdynamics.md

 # Hyperdynamics

-The hyperdynamics method uses a bias potential which should be zero at transition states and positive in minima in order to accelerate the rate of transitions as noted by {cite:t}`hd-voterHyperdynamicsAcceleratedMolecular1997`.
+The hyperdynamics method uses a bias potential which should be zero at transition states and positive in minima to accelerate the rate of transitions as noted by {cite:t}`hd-voterHyperdynamicsAcceleratedMolecular1997`.

 The hyperdynamics time step {math}`\delta t` can be obtained from the molecular